haqatak/CAMELTrack/README.md

 a new dataset class.
 Once that's done, you can modify [cameltrack.yaml](cameltrack/configs/cameltrack.yaml), to point to the new dataset.

 ### Full CAMELTrack pipeline
-Here is an overview of the online pipeline of CAMELTrack, that follows the tracking-by-detection paradigm.
+This is an overview of CAMELTrack's online pipeline, which uses the tracking-by-detection approach.

 <p align="center">
   <img src="media/architecture_cameltrack.jpg" width="100%" alt="Pull Figure of CAMEL">